M_Matrix

 b.

-remove zeros from the diagonal, by taking into account the structure of
+routine attempts to remove zeros from the diagonal, by taking into account

-modified node admittance matrices (found in applications such as electronic
+the structure of modified node admittance matrices (found in applications

-in computer graphics.
-Entries are directly accessible as structure members.
+frequently encountered in computer graphics.
+Entries are directly accessible

 - fpu